jymcheong/ETW-tutorialSet/README.md

 Windows audit events are often enough for basic detection and accountability.
 In such cases, ETW development isn’t worth the overhead.

 ETW agent development makes sense when you need to:
-- Correlate different event types, e.g., link process creation details with its network egress activity.
+- Correlate different event types, e.g., link process creation details with its network egress activity directly for near-real-time response.
 - Handle detection scenarios where audit data is insufficient:
   - True Parent ProcessID is absent in EID-4688 and even Sysmon.
   - File access auditing typically needs per-resource setup; even with Global Object Access Auditing, capturing everything for backend processing is impractical.